|Museum of Natural History|

 If animals (whether wild, tame or even extinct are of interest) then you have quite a lot to choose from:

 - Skansen- not only an outdoor cultural museum and park, it is a zoo with both Nordic animals (moose, reindeer, wolves, bears, etc;), exotic animals and a petting zoo.
 A good time to visit is in the early afternoon during feeding time.
 There are also daily activities for children in their calendar like pony riding for example.
+They recently also opened an aquarium/aquatic science center called Baltic Sea Science Center.
 Open year-round.

 - The Butterfly House & Shark Tank- an indoor tropical rainforest located in the Haga Park.
 Besides hundreds of butterflies, you will find birds, fish, insects and tropical frogs.
 And sharks!
 Open year-round.